ExchangeUnion/docs/Market Maker Guide.md

 walletdeposit eth #Send ETH to this address
 ```

+The deposit command for BTC & LTC is powered by [Boltz](https://boltz.exchange).
+Boltz will automatically open a balanced lightning channel to you.
 For ETH, currently one still needs to trigger a manual channel creation in a second step after depositing:
 ```
 openchannel ETH 0.1
 ```